 Male2 Yeah.
-I mean- Sorry, I mean, when I'm reading to my nephews, then I do tend to stammer with those books sometimes, which is...
+I mean- Sorry, I mean, when I'm reading to my nephews, then I do stuff around, you can't reorder stuff.

-Facilitator2e Yeah, I think it's the idea of you can't change the wording, you can't swap stuff around, you can't reorder stuff.
 If it's written, you have to read it as it's written.
 You can't substitute and restructure, that sort of thing.
 So that's always been one of my bugbears.
-But yeah, in terms of the rest, I agree with that.
+But yeah, in terms of the rest, I agree with the rest.